konradsopala/devrel-notebook/DeveloperRelations/DeveloperRelations.md

 - Be reachable
 - Sadly enough developers don't get much credit for their work and are generally considered “deliverers” rather than “thinkers”, which is simply not true.
 - People working on products are actually not the right people to advocate them – they are far too close to the subject matter to find obvious flaws in the documentation or are fine with overly complex ways of invoking a certain functionality as they are used to them.
+- Although charisma can be faked, DevRel also requires genuine enthusiasm for your platform or product.